 This is the first comprehensive study of the surprisingly diverse ways that psychotherapists have related to Buddhist traditions.
 Through extensive fieldwork and in-depth interviews with clinicians, many of whom have been formative to the therapeutic use of Buddhist practices, Helderman gives voice to the psychotherapists themselves.
 He focuses on how they understand key categories such as religion and science.
 Some are invested in maintaining a hard border between religion and psychotherapy as a biomedical discipline.
 Others speak of a religious-secular binary that they mean to disrupt.
 Helderman finds that psychotherapists’ approaches to Buddhist traditions are molded by how they define what is and is not religious, demonstrating how central these concepts are in contemporary American culture.

 About the Author

-Ira Helderman is a psychotherapist in private practice and adjunct assistant professor in the Department of Human Development Counseling at Vanderbilt University.
+Ira Helderman, a psychotherapist in private practice, holds a Ph.D. in religious studies and is an adjunct assistant professor in the Department of Human Development Counseling at Vanderbilt University.

 For more information about Ira Helderman, visit the Author Page.

 “An important, insightful, and timely contribution to understanding the ways that Buddhist practices have been adapted and transformed by the therapeutic community.”—Robert H. Sharf, University of California, Berkeley

 “Bringing stories and tales from the field into his vivid book, Helderman intriguingly shows how psychotherapists have understood and incorporated aspects of Buddhism into their practices.
 Prescribing the Dharma will appeal to a wide range of readers both within and outside the academy.”—Wendy Cadge, Brandeis University